 - Follow and engage with your clients on social media.
 Most of your clients will appreciate likes, shares, and comments.
 Whether it’s towards something they wrote, a link they shared, or a random musing about Beyoncé’s twins, if you have an authentic (and appropriate) reaction to it, you should engage with them.
 It’ll show that you value their thoughts and ideas as more than just a customers’.
 It’ll help keep you and your company top-of-mind, and you might even generate new ideas, or collaboration opportunities, as it relates to your work together.

 Our Proof of Concept

-Social data is more accessible than ever, so plugging a name into Twitter, and taking a few scrolls through someone’s timeline is easy to incorporate into your customer onboarding routine.
-But for more enriched stats, our customer experience reps leverage our platform to instantly pull up Author Cards on each client.
+Social data is more accessible than ever, so plugging a name into Twitter and taking a few scrolls through someone’s timeline is easy to incorporate into your customer onboarding routine.
+But for more enriched stats, our customer experience team leverages our platform to discover our customers’ everyday interests.

 This information has enabled us to send gifts ranging from custom t-shirts and phone chargers, to Snap Spectacles, depending on a person’s everyday interests.
 We’re able to go from having strict business conversations one minute, to more casual chats over food and drinks the next.

 As a result, customers have entrusted us with bigger projects and joined our mission to grow our platform by offering their rich feedback and suggestions.

 Our customers have also been amazing at working with us instead of against us when an issue arises.

 And to the great relief of our CX reps—our customers have been more welcoming of conversations around traditionally touchy subjects like renewals, or contract upgrades.

 Our team strives to put our customers first.
 And so, providing custom experiences has become a company-wide prerogative.